 A metal spatula - this one is wide and will give you plenty of surface area for smashing!

-An electric griddle - we have this and use it all the time for pancakes, french toast, grilled cheese, quesadillas, and now burgers!
+An electric griddle - making burgers on a griddle is so convenient!
+Lots of surface area and good grease drainage.
+We have this and use it all the time for pancakes, french toast, grilled cheese, quesadillas, and now burgers!

 - 1 teaspoon kosher salt